 This early Keto diet (called the classic ketogenic diet) has since been shown in multiple studies to help with adult and childhood epilepsy.[*] The regimen entails eating a 4:1 ratio of fat to protein, which translates to about 80% of calories from fat.
 Unfortunately, classic Keto is extremely restrictive and therefore hard to maintain.

 Atkins is less restrictive than classic Keto and seems to work just as well.
-For instance, a 2017 meta-analysis found that both diets (classic Keto and modified Atkins) reduced seizures in children with epilepsy to a similar degree.[*]
+For instance, a 2017 meta-analysis found that both diets (classic Keto and modified Atkins) reduced seizures in children and adolescents with epilepsy to a similar degree.[*]

 Why Might Keto Help With Epilepsy?